Limited-Residency Undergraduate Degree

 Students are expected to enter the College with a level of technology competency sufficient to function effectively in the program.
 Proficiency is defined as a comfort and knowledge of using email, navigating the Internet, and basic word processing skills.
 Students must be able to use message boards or computer conferencing tools to communicate with others, download and upload files, and attach files to email.
 Students are required to have full-time access to a computer that has a reliable Internet connection.

-Students wishing to defer matriculation may do so by sending a written request to the Director of Admission and paying a $100 non-refundable deposit.
+Students wishing to defer matriculation may do so by sending a written request to the Director of Admission.
 Matriculation will be postponed for up to a full academic year, subject to successful completion of any academic work undertaken during that time.

 Regionally Accredited US Colleges or Universities